phlex-ruby/phlex.fun/miscellaneous/v2-upgrade.md

 ## Changed rendering partials from Phlex <Badge type="danger" text="Rails" /><Badge type="danger" text="breaking" />

-In order to support rendering plain strings, we removed the ability to render Rails partails like this:
+In order to support rendering plain strings, we removed the ability to render Rails partials like this:

 ```ruby
 render "foo"